bartekdbc/bartekdbc/README.md

 ### Glad to see you here!

-I'm a frontend developer who is passionate about learning and creating new things 💡.
+I'm a Frontend Developer who is passionate about learning and creating new things 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Life motto: **Keeping the good mood and the good code** 🙃!

 ### More about me: